 The NTSB advocates for driver safety.
 However, the organization does not have the authority to change the law.
 It will be up to Georgia’s legislators to decide if the lower BAC limit is right for our highways.
 If you would like to see the NTSB’s recommendation put into action, contact your local, state, and national representatives and make your voice heard.

 If you or a loved one has suffered due to a drunk driver’s negligence, we may be able to help.
-Call the Norcross DUI victim attorneys at the Law Offices of Shane Smith to schedule a no-cost consultation today at (770) 487-8999.
+Call the Norcross DUI victim attorneys at Shane Smith Law to schedule a no-cost consultation today at (770) 487-8999.